This recipe for tomato jam has the warmth of the flavors of cinnamon and ginger balanced with the sweetness of peaches.

 Is there a substitute for the peaches in this savory tomato jam recipe?

-If you do not have peaches on hand for this recipe I would substitute granny smith apples, bosc pears, 4 apricots or even a cup of pineapple.
+If you do not have peaches on hand for this super simple recipe I would substitute granny smith apples, bosc pears, 4 apricots or even a cup of pineapple.
 Fresh is preferred but use canned if that is what you have on hand.

 What can you serve tomato jam on?

-- Sterilize canning jars.
+- Sterilize the jars through a canning process.

 - Wipe rims of jars with a dampened clean paper towel; adjust two-piece metal canning lids.